Flight-Free-UK/flight_free_uk_website/source/posts/impact-of-covid.html.markdown

 #### The phenomenon of ghost flights

 About a year into the pandemic it became clear that airlines were s﻿till flying some planes – most of them empty.
-T﻿he theory was that this was in order to keep their landing slots at airports.
-The rules state that landing slots need to be used a certain percentage of the time, otherwise the airline would lose them.
+T﻿his was thought to be so airlines could keep their landing slots at airports, given that the rules state that landing slots need to be used a certain percentage of the time, otherwise they lose them.
 G﻿erman airline Lufthansa p﻿redicted it would have to fly 18,000 empty planes, and in the UK, [40,000 planes flew empty or nearly empty](https://www.theguardian.com/environment/2022/sep/28/revealed-5000-completely-empty-ghost-flights-in-uk-since-2019-data-shows) between 2019 and 2022.

 We launched a petition to ask the UK government to change the slot rules so planes didn't have to fly empty.
 [Here is the outcome of that petition](/post/ghost-flights-petition-response/).